bintracker/bintracker/docs/quickstart.md

 # Quickstart Tutorial

 In this tutorial, we will create a simple track for the Quattropic 1-bit engine for the ZX Spectrum beeper.
-We will only touch on some very basic features of Bintracker.
-For a deeper dive, refer to the [User Manual](about.md).
+We will only touch on some basic features of Bintracker.
+For a deeper dive, refer to the remainder of this [User Manual](about.md).

 ## Words of Caution